jky-dev/P10-Racing/README.md

 tested with Node v18.15

 # Production
-Hosted on AWS S3 with Supabase
+Hosted on Vercel with Supabase

 https://www.p10racing.app